manymuch/BlumNetGraph/README.md

 ## Introduction

-BlumNet2 is the sucessor of [BlumNet](https://github.com/cong-yang/BlumNet).
+BlumNet-J is the sucessor of [BlumNet](https://github.com/cong-yang/BlumNet).
-* Improved with graph loss.

 ## Citation
 TBD